daverona/alpine-rdkit/README.md

 ## Installtion

 Download APK files and `daverona.rsa.pub` from the [release page](https://gitlab.com/daverona/alpine/rdkit/-/releases).
-And run these commands in a terminal (as root or sudoer):
+And run these commands (as root or sudoer) in a terminal:

 ```bash
 cp daverona.rsa.pub /etc/apk/keys